Mr. Speaker, I will be splitting my time with the member for .

 I look forward to continued debate on the proposed legislation and to working with members on all sides of the House to ensure its passage.
 Given the buy-in from provincial ministers across the country, nine out of 10 provinces, this truly represents a non-partisan, national consensus, one which I hope all my hon. colleagues can get behind and support.

 Mr. Speaker, it is good to be back in Ottawa after a week of travelling with the finance committee.
 Today's debate is a very pressing one.
-The changes that our government are proposing to enhance the Canada pension plan are important to every working Canadian.
+The changes that our government is proposing to enhance the Canada pension plan are important to every working Canadian.
 Not only are they important, but they are much needed.

 We know that today, one in four families nearing retirement, which is 1.1 million families, risk not saving enough for retirement.
 In particular, middle-class families without workplace pension plans are at greater risk of under-saving for retirement.
 A third of these families are at severe risk.
 To address this, a historic agreement was reached with the provinces in June to make meaningful changes to the CPP that would allow Canadians to retire with more money in their pockets.
 These enhancements would be phased in over a seven-year period, starting in 2019.
 Once fully in place, the CPP enhancements would increase the maximum retirement benefit by about 50%.